SAP-archive/jam-collaboration-sample/README.md

 ### SAP_Jam_OData_HCP
 * Source is located here:
   * https://github.com/SAP/SAPJamSampleCode/tree/master/SAP_Jam_OData_HCP
-* Source code for the "Integrations using SAP Jam API for applications on SAP HANA Cloud Platform" tutorial in the "SAP Jam Developer Guide".
+* Source code for the "Integrations using SAP Jam API for applications on SAP Cloud Platform" tutorial in the "SAP Jam Developer Guide".
   * http://help.sap.com/download/documentation/sapjam/developer/index.html#033db47cbaa6404cbb8c2e53a220964d.html
-  * Requirements - An account on a SAP Jam instance and an associated SAP HANA Cloud Platform trial account.
+  * Requirements - An account on a SAP Jam instance and an associated SAP Cloud Platform trial account.
-* This Java servlet uses your SAP HANA Cloud Platform and SAP Jam instance via OAuth2SAMLBearerAssertion to:
+* This Java servlet uses your SAP Cloud Platform and SAP Jam instance via OAuth2SAMLBearerAssertion to:
   * Get general information from SAP Jam about the currently logged-in user and the list of groups that user belongs to.
   * Get group specific information from SAP Jam.
   * Create a single-use token for SAP Jam div-embedded widget authentication.